jpavley/Copy-Edit/README.md

 "paste values only" option.
 Some apps give you a "paste and match style" option which might lead to unexpected results with formatted text.
 Copy Edit give you a little menu in the status area of the Mac menubar.
 It works with any app--Copy Edit doesn't have to be the front-most app.
-Copy Edit lets you view the data on the pasteboard (which is what the macOS called the clipboard).
+Copy Edit lets you view the data on the pasteboard (which is what the macOS calls the clipboard).
 Copy edit lets you convert that data to a "plain text" representation.
 If the data is a URL Copy Edit lets you format that URL as a clickable Markdown or HTML link.